davesnx/styled-ppx/documents/css-extraction.md

 text and silently destroyed declaration order (regression test:
 `packages/generate/test/source-order.t`).

-Before writing, `@import`, `@namespace`, and statement-form `@layer a, b;` rules are hoisted to the front of the deduplicated list as a block, keeping their relative order, regardless of which library or module emitted them: a browser only honors these rules when they precede every other rule, and Order above routinely places the module that emits one after modules with plain style rules.
-Classification is a string test on the rendered rule — starts with `@` and has no `{` — since the parser's `Render` always keeps a rule with a block on one line too, so absence of `{` is what tells a statement apart from `@media (...) { ... }`.
+Before writing, `@import` rules are hoisted to the front of the deduplicated list, then `@namespace` rules right after them, each block keeping its own relative order, regardless of which library or module emitted them: a browser only honors these rules when they precede every other rule, Order above routinely places the module that emits one after modules with plain style rules, and CSS Cascade 5 additionally requires every `@import` to precede every `@namespace`.
+Classification is a string test on the rendered rule — starts with `@import`/`@namespace` and ends with `;` — rather than a search for `{`, since an `@import` URL can itself contain `{` (`@import url("a{b.css");` is a valid statement, not a block rule).
+Statement-form `@layer a, b;` is deliberately NOT hoisted: CSS allows it anywhere in a stylesheet, and layer order is first-occurrence order, so relocating a `@layer` statement would silently reorder a library's cascade layers instead of just moving text.
+It stays wherever dedup/ordering placed it, which under `--layers` (below) means inside its own library's `@layer { ... }` block, where it declares sub-layers scoped to that library's rules — a normal and supported use of statement-form `@layer`.
 `@charset` is dropped instead of hoisted: the generated file always opens with its own leading comment, so `@charset` can never be the literal first bytes of the stylesheet, and the file is written as UTF-8 regardless